 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the United States.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Management has assessed the effectiveness of our internal control over financial reporting as of August 27, 2011.
+Management has assessed the effectiveness of our internal control over financial reporting as of August 25, 2012.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission in Internal Control-Integrated Framework.
-Management concluded that based on its assessment, our internal control over financial reporting was effective as of August 27, 2011.
-The effectiveness of our internal control over financial reporting as of August 27, 2011 has been audited by Ernst & Young LLP, and a copy of its attestation report is included below.
+Management concluded that based on its assessment, our internal control over financial reporting was effective as of August 25, 2012.
+The effectiveness of our internal control over financial reporting as of August 25, 2012 has been audited by Ernst & Young LLP, and a copy of its attestation report is included below.

-Report of Independent Registered Public Accounting Firm on Internal Control Over Financial Reporting
+Report of Independent Registered Public Accounting Firm

-The Board of Directors and Shareholders UniFirst Corporation
+The Board of Directors and Shareholders of UniFirst Corporation

-We have audited UniFirst Corporation and subsidiaries' internal control over financial reporting as of August 27, 2011, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
-UniFirst Corporation's management is responsible for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting in the accompanying Management's Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.
+We have audited UniFirst Corporation and subsidiaries' internal control over financial reporting as of August 25, 2012, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+UniFirst Corporation's management is responsible for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report of Internal Control over Financial Reporting.
+Our responsibility is to express an opinion on the company's internal control over financial reporting based on our audit.